ucldc/ingest_deploy/README.md

 `$ aws s3 rm s3://static-ucldc-cdlib-org/harvested_images/<md5hash>`

-Once the harvested image(s) have been removed from s3, run cache invalidation for thumbnails in the calisphere.org Cloudfront distribution.
-This can be done from the AWS console in the "Invalidations" tab for the Cloudfront distribution.
+Once the harvested image(s) have been removed from s3, run cache invalidation for thumbnails in the calisphere.org Cloudfront distribution:

+`aws cloudfront create-invalidation --distribution-id E1RSO6N0RTXH8X --region us-west-2 --paths "/clip/*" "/crop/*"`

+This can also be done from the AWS console in the "Invalidations" tab for the Cloudfront distribution.
 Use "/clip/*" as the "Object paths" value.

 ### <a name="removalitem">Removing individual items from CouchDB and Solr</a>